The YAC travel program conducts workouts for Spring Baseball immediately following the Fall Baseball Season (Typically Late October/Early November)

 As is tradition, the 12U team will be going to Dreams Park in Cooperstown, New York for a week, to compete against more than 100 teams from all over the country.
 Some teams travel from as far as Hawaii to compete and we are happy to be able to provide our 12U team this opportunity in what is their final year of little league eligibility.
 At 13U they will play on the full 90 foot diamond.

-Travel players in the 10, 11, 12, and 13 age groups will not be required to participate in the in-house program, however, it is strongly recommended that they do.
+Travel players in the 8,9,10 & 11 age groups are required to participate in the in-house spring program.
 Playing spring travel will give those players a greater opportunity to play at a higher level and provide the competition to elevate their skills even further.
 Playing in the in-house program will provide an opportunity for additional practices, at-bats, and to play positions that they might not get to play on a travel team, or to work to improve on a particular position for their travel team.

 The Yorktown Athletic Club participates in the Greater Hudson Valley Baseball League - a league made up of over 400 teams in the NY Westchester, Putnam, Rockland, Orange, Dutchess, and Connecticut's Fairfield County.